GreatGodApollo/qsr/README.md

   Use "qsr [command] --help" for more information about a command.
 ```

+### Configuration
+These values can be set in `~/.qsr.json`.
+The options listed are unable to be used as alias names.

+Configuration options available:

+#### `token` - *Personal OAuth token for Github*
+A personal OAuth token can be generated on your [tokens](https://github.com/settings/tokens) page.
+This allows for the
+60 requests per hour limit to be surpassed.

+***This token does not need any special scopes.***

 ## Included Gists
 To prevent overcrowding this README, the included gist aliases are located in [gists.md](gists.md)